siemens/OOASP/asp_interactive_configuration/DOC.md

     ooasp_arity(CONFIG,assoc1,1,ID,ARITY,new_object), ARITY!=4, active(new_object).
 ```

 Lastly, we might notice that this constraint is actually considering two different requirements: `ASSOC>=4` and `ASSOC<=4`.
-Where the first one is a [Partial Constraint](#potential-constraints) since having just `3` associations can still be completed into an accepting configuration, whereas `ASSOC<=4` is a [Complete Constraint](#permanent-constraints) since having more than `4` values can not longer be complected into a valid configuration.
+Where the first one is a [Potential Constraint](#potential-constraints) since having just `3` associations can still be completed into an accepting configuration, whereas `ASSOC<=4` is a [Permanent Constraint](#permanent-constraints) since having more than `4` values can not longer be complected into a valid configuration.

 Therefore, we arrive at our final rules: